- Download our Moving to Egypt Guide (PDF)

 - CON: It can be difficult to adjust

 The patriarchal culture prevalent in Egyptian society can be a shock to expats.
-Western women in particular often have a hard time adjusting to this as they find themselves the object of stares and catcalls in Egypt.
+Western women in particular often have a hard time adjusting to this, as they find themselves the object of stares and catcalls in Egypt.
 Generally, the best way to deal with this is to ignore it.
-In a case where an expat woman feels unsafe, she shouldn’t hesitate to ask for help from a local woman.
+When an expat woman feels unsafe, she shouldn’t hesitate to ask for help from a local woman.

 Getting around in Egypt